-Today’s guest review is from reader Amanda.
+Today’s guest review, Garuda Business Class, is from reader Amanda.
 I have often written about Garuda who, despite once being on the European banned list, are now a decent airline that have won Skytrax awards for their cabin crew – World’s best cabin crew.

 Back in February 2018 my partner and I were tempted by the bargain business class fare London to Bangkok on Garuda Indonesia.
 At £1085 per person return, these were a snip even if it meant getting to Thailand the long way round, via Jakarta.
 We booked tickets flying out of London Heathrow on Saturday 10th November, returning four weeks later.
 We credited our miles to KLM Flying Blue loyalty program as Garuda are part of Skyteam alliance.

 As most people know, Garuda announced that they were ceasing flights out of London at the end of October 2018.
 We were already aware of this possibility as Turning Left For Less had highlighted this on one of their summer blog posts.
 (Note: they are back flying again – Michele)

 Knowing that Garuda partnered with KLM, we anticipated that we’d be flown from London to Amsterdam where we’d be able to pick up our Garuda flight to Bangkok.
 When the news was finally confirmed, (and incidentally this was not handled well) we contacted the call centre and after several attempts, miraculously got through.
 The person we spoke to was extremely helpful, but I’d armed myself with information of how we wanted to make the most of the changes.
 It also worked out better for us not to have to travel from London, so I was able to cancel our expensive parking at Heathrow and organise a quick taxi to our local airport instead.